balakrishnabilla/docker/hello-world-rest-api-visits/readme.md

-# Hello World Rest VISITS API using redis as in memory cache
+# Hello World Rest Visits API using redis as in memory cache

 ### Docker Commands - Creating Manually
 ```